FirebirdSQL/oltp-emul/readme_quick_start.txt

    You can force to stop all working ISQLs at any time (i.e. beforehand) by opening 'stoptest.txt' and type any single character in it followed by newline.
-In case when this file (and FB) is on Windows host, run Notepad.exe and load this file in editor using Ctrl-O ("Open File" dialog).
+In case when this file (and FB) is on Windows host, run Notepad.exe, add some letter and press CR/LF, than save this new file to 'stoptest.txt' in the folder {ExternalFileAccess}.

 9. Full description of test: doc/oltp_emul_test_for_firebird_25_and_30_-_description.doc (rus)